 How to Choose the Best Fan for Your Dorm Room

 Are you (or your college-bound teen) ready for life in a dorm room?
-As most college students are aware, those first several months of the semester can often be extremely hot and uncomfortable, regardless of whether or not your dorm room or student apartment is equipped with air conditioning.
-Because of this, a fan for your dorm room is a must-have on the back-to-school checklist for college.
-To help you get started on your shopping, here are a few things to consider when purchasing your dorm room fan.
+Those first few months of the year can be hot and uncomfortable, regardless of whether your dorm apartment is equipped with air conditioning.
+Because of this, a fan for your dorm room is a must-have on the college back-to-school list.
+To help you get started, here are a few things to consider when purchasing your dorm room fan.

 Consult With Your Roommate